uq-eresearch/midja-map/README.md

 Building
 * Run `grunt build`.
 This will minify uglify and a bunch of other stuff to the files in `app/` and stick the output files in `dist/`.

-Deploying
+Testing
-* Run `grunt gh-pages`.
-This will upload the files in `dist/` to the Github Pages branch of hte repo.
+* Run `grunt test`.
+This will run Karma/Jasmine tests using PhantomJS.

 Building & Deploying to GitHub Pages
 * Run `grunt deploy`.
 This includes the `grunt build` and `grunt gh-pages` steps.